MetaMask/snaps/docs/internals/readme.md

 In this documentation we will describe the internals of MetaMask Snaps, for reference while developing or debugging.
-This document is not intended for developers using snaps, but for developers working on the MetaMask Snaps platform itself.
+This document is not intended for developers using Snaps, but for developers working on the MetaMask Snaps platform itself.

 It is recommended to read the [architecture](./architecture.md)